krakowski/gradle-jextract/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: ":bug: Bug report"
+name: 'Bug report'
-about: Report an error in the code
+about: 'Report an error in the code'
 title: ''
-labels: bug
+labels: 'bug'
 assignees: ''

 ---